How to Enter

 - Supporting information can be emailed to email@example.com.

-- Entrants may mark financial information or sensitive parts of their entry as ‘Not for Publication’.
-This will be respected in all instances by the organisers.
+- Entrants may mark specific financial information or sensitive parts of their entry as ‘Not for Publication’.
+This will be respected by the organisers.
 Please footnote or flag the text.
+Note that the 50-word description must not contain confidential information.

 The online entry system will prompt you to answer the questions below in your submission.